xG-Studios/xGStudio-Flow-Smart-Contract/docs/Technical_Document.md

 ## Instructions for creating Collection, Depositing NFT, Transfereing NFTs between Users

 A common order of creating NFT would be
- - Create Collection on account with `transaction/createCollection`.
- - Create Collection on another account with `transaction/createCollection`.
- - Deposit an NFTs to accounts having a collection with `transactions/depositNFT` using Contract deployed Account.
- - Transfer NFTs among collection holders with `transaction/transferNFT`.

--------v-2------

-A common order of creating NFT would be
  - Create Admin Account with `transaction/setupAdminAccount`.
  - Owner then make this account Admin, and gives that account ability to create own Brand, Schema and Template with `transactions/addAdminAccount`
  - Create new Brand with `transactions/createBrand` using Admin Account.
+ - Create new Schema with `transactions/createSchema` using Admin Account.
+ - Create new Template with `transactions/createTemplate` using Admin Account.
+ - Remove the Template with `transactions/removeTemplate` using Admin Account.
+ - Create NFT Receiver with `transaction/setupAccount` .

-You can also see the scripts in `transactions/scripts` to see how information can be read from the NFTContract.
+ - Create Mint of Templates and transfer to Address(having Setup Account enabled) with `transaction/mintNFT` You can also see the scripts in `transactions/scripts` to see how information can be read from the NFTContract.

 ### NFTContract Events